79+ Brand-New eCommerce Statistics for 2023

 US mobile eCommerce sales could reach $710 billion by 2025 (eMarketer)

 M-commerce sales in the US should exceed $400 billion in 2022 and pass the $700 billion mark by the middle of the decade.
 That would be more than quadruple the number of sales posted by m-commerce in 2019.

-Mobile gets a bigger piece of the eCommerce sales pie each year and looks to cross the 40% mark in 2022.
+Mobile gets a bigger piece of the eCommerce sales pie each year.
 In 2019, just 36.9% of eCommerce sales were generated from mobile devices.
 In 2025, that share could be as high as 44.2%.